 So Very Beautiful

-If you haven’t yet caught the series and subsequent movies (all Netflix) you absolutely should.
+This past summer it finally made it to UK cinemas, sliding through so quickly you would have missed it if you’d paused.
+So now’s your chance.
+If you haven’t yet caught the series and previous movies (all Netflix) you absolutely should.
 For a taste, see the 2018 write-up on Violet Evergarden, where we gave it a highly rare 10/10!
 But you don’t need to have watched it to enjoy the movie.
 It opens with a short, sharp synopsis, taking you into the heart of the story.

 The series launches with Violet in recovery and takes us through her return to the living.
 She’s helped by Claudia, a friend of the Major – arranged before the final battle.
-She takes the job of Auto Memory Doll, a ghost letter writer in an era when many aren’t able to write.
+Taking the job of Auto Memory Doll, she becomes a ghost letter writer in an era when many aren’t able to write.
 Her role, endlessly fascinating to her, is to translate her client’s innermost feelings into written form.

 The movie picks up the storyline covering strands of present and past.
 The shadowed present starts with the familiar theme of grief.
 The great-granddaughter of one of Violet’s clients finds a box of old letters.
 Daisy, agonized over losing her grandmother, embarks on a journey to find out about the famed Auto Memory Doll who penned those letters from great-grandmother to grandmother.